 Slow the pace down with a spot of curling.
-For those who’ve never done it before and are wanting to learn the technique, the Lake Tahoe Curling club offers Sunday evening classes at the South Lake Tahoe Ice Arena.
-Get your stones at the ready, curling is way more fun than you might think!
+For those who’ve never done it before and are wanting to learn the technique, the Lake Tahoe Epic Curling club offers learn-to-curl classes, with all gear provided.
+Get your hands on some stones and brooms—curling is way more fun than you might think!

 Snowmobiling in Bear Valley, Tuolumne